-- add 1 teaspoon of powdered ginger or ½ teaspoon of fresh ginger root to 1 cup of water
+- Add 1 teaspoon (tsp) of powdered ginger or ½ tsp of fresh ginger root to 1 cup of water.

-- boil 5 minutes and let steep 10 minutes
+- Boil for 5 minutes and let steep for 10 minutes.

-Ginger can be used as a spice in meals.
-People with stomach flu can also consume ginger by taking ginger capsules, drinking ginger ale, or chewing a piece of ginger.
-If you wish to purchase powdered ginger, it is available to buy on amazon.
+Ginger can be a spice in meals.
+People with stomach flu can consume ginger by taking ginger capsules, drinking ginger ale, or chewing a piece of ginger.
+Powdered ginger is available to buy on Amazon.

-To make mint tea, take a few fresh mint leaves and boil them in water.
-Strain the infusion.
+To make mint tea, a person can take a few fresh mint leaves, boil them in water, then strain the infusion.

-Chamomile is a plant that can be used as part of a stomach flu remedy.
+Chamomile is a plant that can be helpful as a stomach flu remedy.
 It relaxes the muscles and has anti-inflammatory properties.

 To make chamomile tea:

-- add 2–3 teaspoons of dried chamomile flowers to a cup of hot water, which can be purchased online at Amazon.
+- Add 2–3 tsp of dried chamomile flowers to a cup of hot water.
+These flowers are available online at Amazon.

 Rosemary, red, and fennel tea may also have anti-inflammatory properties and aid digestion.

-- People should always wash hands before handling or preparing food and after using the toilet or changing a diaper.
+- Always wash hands before handling or preparing food and after using the toilet or changing a diaper.

 - Wash all fruits and vegetables and thoroughly cook seafood before eating.